Learn more about our past programming below, or check out our current season for upcoming performances.

 Good Shepherd-Faith Presbyterian Church, NYC (map)

-Instrumental works of the Italian and German Baroque by Biber, Corelli, Fontana, Handel, Vivaldi, and others
+Instrumental works of the Italian and German baroque by Biber, Corelli, Fontana, Handel, Vivaldi, and others

 Grace Episcopal Church, Hartford, CT (map)

 Music by Biber, Bertoli, Uccellini, Bertali, Castello, Monteverdi, and Handel’s joyful Gloria.
-Featuring Awet Andemicael, soprano; Daniel S. Lee and Nicholas DiEugenio, violin; Claw Zeller-Townson, dulcian; Charles Weaver, theorbo and guitar; and Jeffrey Grossman, harpsichord and organ.
+Featuring Awet Andemicael, soprano; Daniel S. Lee and Nicholas DiEugenio, violin; Clay Zeller-Townson, dulcian; Charles Weaver, theorbo and guitar; and Jeffrey Grossman, harpsichord and organ.

 7 South St., Collinsville, CT (map)